tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

+#### Manual of the Numinous Realms

+_Recharge 11+:_ Bound in orichalchum, written in silver ink on the finest vellum, and illustrated with strange diagrams that move on their own, the manual describes the interplay of elemental forces and spiritual currents that underlie the illusion we call reality.
+By manipulating these fundamental levers of reality, you may accomplish great feats of magic.
+When you miss all targets with a daily spell, you give up that spell’s miss effect (if any) and cast another daily spell as a free action.

+**Quirk:** Fears unlikely consequences and improbable coincidences.
+If only you fools could see how all things are interconnected, you too would fear the calling of the birds in the trees when the wind is from the west and there’s a woman in a red shawl nearby!

+---

 #### Manual of Puissant Skill at Arms

 _Recharge 11+:_ When you miss with a melee attack, reroll the attack using +15 as your attack bonus instead of your own bonus (epic: +20).
 If an arcane spellcaster reads this manual, it hurts their brain and permanently reduces their maximum hit points by 4 (epic: by 10).